 Tremblay Stands Tall.
 Jacob Tremblay could barely reach the mic while presenting Best Short Film with Beast of No Nation’s Abraham Attah.
 As Chris Rock comically came to the rescue with apple boxes, the starstruck Room star showed his appreciation, saying, “Thanks, Chris!
 I loved you in Madagascar!”
 Thus, he stole the show once again.

 Üdvözöljük az Oscars, Hungary.
 OK, First up: Sofia Vergara and Byung-Hun Lee as Best Foreign Language Film presenters?
 We see what you did there, Academy.
-As expected, the said award went to Son of Saul, thereby culminating its awards season sweep with Hungary’s first Oscar.
+As expected, the said award went to Son of Saul, thereby culminating its awards season sweep with Hungary’s second Oscar.